AdobeDocs/experience-manager-65.en/help/sites-deploying/maintenance-release-vehicle-definitions.md

 This document includes details about the various types of Adobe Experience Manager (AEM) releases, including full releases, feature packs, and services packs that Adobe delivers to its customers.

+>[!Note]
+>
+>Feature Packs are delivered via Service Packs.
+There are no Service Packs planned in future for AEM 6.2, AEM 6.3, and AEM 6.4.
+Therefore, Adobe will not release any Feature Pack for these versions.
+For release schedule of AEM maintenance releases, refer to [AEM maintenance releases roadmap](https://helpx.adobe.com/experience-manager/maintenance-releases-roadmap.html).

 ## Full Release {#full-release}

 <table>